Get creative this holiday season with a unique Christmas craft project! Learn how to make beautiful matchbox ornaments out of recycled materials.

 Another great thing to use for these ornaments is dimensional scrapbook stickers.

-How I did the rest of matchbox 3...
+How I did the rest of Matchbox 3...

 Used another plastic embellishment